elliotwoods/Workshop-DesigningIntelligentLightStructures/Workshop notes.md

 Open the `0.
 Calibrate Camera\main.v4p` patch.

 Edit `Board Size x` and `Board Size y` to match your physical chessboard.
+The `Board Pitch` doesn't matter for calibrating the camera.

 Make sure your camera isn't asleep and is attached via USB to your computer.